Random Assignment of Indivisible Goods under Constraints: Model

+We call a lottery assignment $p$ \emph{possible-envy-free} if, for each agent $i$, there exists a cardinal utility $u_i\in\mathbb{R}_{++}^E$ consistent to $\succ_i$ such that $i$ does not envy any other agent in terms of expectation (i.e., $\mathbb{E}_{\bA\sim p}[\tilde{u}_i(A_i)] \ge \mathbb{E}_{\bA\sim p}[\tilde{u}_i(A_j)]$ for all $j\in N$).
+Hence, a lottery assignment $p$ is sd-efficient and possible-envy-free if there exist consistent cardinal utilities that make $p$ Pareto-efficient and envy-free in the cardinal sense.
+Combined with a fact known for a cardinal setting, this implies the existence of an sd-efficient and possible-envy-free lottery assignment in our setting.
+That is, to find such a lottery assignment, it is sufficient to fix a consistent utility function for each agent (say, $u_i(e)=|\{e'\in E\mid e\succeq e'\}|$ for each $i\in N$ and $e\in E$) and take a lottery assignment that satisfies Pareto-efficiency and envy-freeness with respect to these utility functions, where the existence of such an assignment is guaranteed~\cite{CT2021}.

-To achieve sd-efficiency and sd-envy-freeness in the current constrained setting, it may seem natural to consider the generalized version of the probabilistic serial mechanism in which each agent consumes the best remaining item while preserving feasibility.
-This na\"ive approach, however, does not always work as shown in the following example. \begin{example}[probabilistic serial does not work] Consider an instance $(N,E,(\succ_i, \cF_i)_{i\in N})$ where $N=\{1,2\}$, $E=\{e_1,e_2,e_3,e_4,e_5,e_6,e_7\}$, $e_1\succ_i e_2\succ_i\dots\succ_i e_7~(i=1,2)$,
+For the unconstrained setting, the PS mechanism is known to satisfy both sd-efficiency and sd-envy-freeness.
+Therefore, to achieve these two desirable properties in our constrained setting, a natural approach is to consider the generalized version of the PS mechanism in which each agent consumes the best remaining item while preserving feasibility.
+The vigilant eating rule (VER) mechanism in \cite{AB2022} includes this generalization.
+However, the generalized PS mechanism does not guarantee sd-envy-freeness, as shown in the following example. \begin{example}[generalized PS is not sd-envy-free] Consider an instance $(N,E,(\succ_i, \cF_i)_{i\in N})$ where $N=\{1,2\}$, $E=\{e_1,e_2,\dots,e_5\}$, $e_1\succ_i e_2\succ_i\dots\succ_i e_5~(i=1,2)$,

 Note that $(E,\cF_1)$ and $(E,\cF_2)$ are matroids.
-For this instance, a generalized probabilistic serial mechanism outputs
+For this instance, the generalized PS mechanism (the VER mechanism) outputs

-However, this is not sd-envy-free because the total amount of items assigned to agent $2$ is larger than that of $1$, which causes $1$ to envy $2$. \end{example}
+However, this is not sd-envy-free because the total amount of items assigned to agent $2$ is larger than that of agent $1$, which causes agent $1$ to envy agent $2$. \end{example}